Syncfusion AI Assistant

-To get start quickly with .NET MAUI Popup, you can check on this video:
+To quickly get started with the .NET MAUI Popup, watch this video:

 using Microsoft.Maui.Controls.Hosting;